-So, when someone came along asking if anyone had mathematical evidence that buying term and investing the difference really works out better, it would not be surprising to see the elder Boglers rallying to vilify that awful insurance product that pays high commissions to insurance agents.
+So, when someone came along asking if anyone had mathematical evidence that buying term and investing the difference really works out better, it’s no surprise that the elder Boglers rallied to vilify that awful insurance product that pays high commissions to insurance agents.

-And rally they did.
-Regretfully, but not all that surprisingly, several members with extraordinary post counts, came along throwing their opinion into the ring.
-Apparently you should buy term and invest the difference because you’ll get 8% on stocks and insurance products pay commissions to agents.
-I’m not really so sure how it is that those two pieces of information constitute a mathematical proof but if you have time to accumulate 5000+ posts on a forum idolizing one guy something tells me you probably don’t have a lot of time to learn complicated high level math.
+According to them, you should buy term and invest the difference because you’ll get 8% on stocks, and insurance products pay commissions to agents.
+I’m not sure how those two pieces of information constitute a mathematical proof, but if you have time to accumulate 5,000+ posts on a forum idolizing one guy, you may not have time to learn complicated high level math.

-Thankfully, the newbie didn’t cave and actually received a little backup from others who weren’t buying the transient shrug-off some more indoctrinated senior members were satisfied with.
+Thankfully, the newbie didn’t cave and actually received a little backup from others who weren’t buying the transient shrug-off some of the more indoctrinated senior members were satisfied with.

 Then, along came the Actuary

 Then, along came an individual who named himself “actuary.”
 I have no idea if he really is an actuary (he did mention that he’s not an insurance agent), but he dropped this little note on the forum participants: